-During the period 1975 - 2021, pathogenic strains of Gyrodactylus salaris have been detected on Atlantic salmon (Salmo salar) fingerlings/parr in 51 rivers, 13 hatcheries/farms with Atlantic salmon parr/smolts and 26 hatcheries/farms with rainbow trout (Oncorhynchus mykiss).
+During the period 1975 - 2022, pathogenic strains of Gyrodactylus salaris have been detected on Atlantic salmon (Salmo salar) fingerlings/parr in 51 rivers, 13 hatcheries/farms with Atlantic salmon parr/smolts and 26 hatcheries/farms with rainbow trout (Oncorhynchus mykiss).
 In addition, both pathogenic and non-pathogenic strains of G. salaris have been found on Arctic char (Salvelinus alpinus).
-The latest detection was in 2019, in River Selvikvassdraget, in Vestfold and Telemark County, where G. salaris parasites were found on salmon analysed as part of the surveillance program.
+The latest detection was in 2019, in River Selvikvassdraget, in Vestfold and Telemark County, where G. salaris was found on salmon analysed as part of the surveillance program.

 The policy of the Norwegian authorities is to eradicate G. salaris from infected watersheds and farms (Anon 2014).
 In farms, this is carried out by eliminating the hosts (Atlantic salmon and rainbow trout).
 This ensures elimination of the parasite since it lacks specialised freeliving stages and does not use intermediate hosts in its life cycle.
 In rivers, the eradication is done by chemical treatment.
-In most instances rotenone has been the preferred chemical, but one exception to this is the treatment of River Lærdalselva in 2011-2012, where acidified aluminum sulphate was used to eradicate the parasite.
+In most instances rotenone has been the preferred chemical, but one exception to this is the treatment of River Lærdalselva in 2011-2012, where acidified aluminium sulphate was used to eradicate the parasite.
+Recently, testing and full-scale treatment using chlorine as the main chemical has been carried out in river Driva, Møre og Romsdal county.